-Join classrooms across the globe in a collective effort to take action on plastic pollution!
+Join classrooms across the country in a collective effort to take action on plastic pollution!

 Challenge Snapshot

-All educators who complete the steps below and submit the Final Reflection Form on time will be entered into a $500 USD classroom prize drawing.
+All eligible U.S. educators who complete the challenge and submit the Final Reflection Form on time will be entered into a $500 USD classroom prize drawing and receive a FREE “Teach the Change” t-shirt.

 Deadline to complete the challenge and submit your Final Reflection Form is